Ripthulhu/VFIO-SGPU/README.md

 - **Enable Services**: Run `systemctl enable --now libvirtd` to enable and start the Libvirt service.

 ### 5. Set Up Guest OS
 - **VM Creation with Virt-Manager**: Customize your VM before installation, setting the Chipset to Q35 and Firmware to UEFI.
+Make sure you name this VM `win10` or `win11` for the script to work.

 ### 6. Attaching PCI Devices
 - Remove devices like Channel Spice, Display Spice, and Video QXL.